dorontal/ionic-button-bar/README.md

 * Add its folder (`./src/app/components/button-bar`)
 to your app
-* Add to the module file of the component (or page) that uses `button-bar` a new import - `ButtonBarModule` in the `imports` section, as is done in the `./src/app/pages/home/home.module.ts` of this example app You'll be able to refer to the component as `app-button-bar`, e.g, from `home.page.html`:
+* Add to the module file of the component (or page) that uses `button-bar` a new import - `ButtonBarModule` - in the `imports` section - see how this is done in the `./src/app/pages/home/home.module.ts` of this app

+You'll be able to refer to the component as `app-button-bar`, e.g, from `home.page.html`:
 ```html
     <app-button-bar [radio]="true" [buttons]="bar1Buttons"></app-button-bar>